HEA - Tamarillo

 6.27.1 Industry profile

-Tamarillo is a subtropical fruit and grown mainly in warmer and sheltered areas of Northland, Auckland, the Bay of Plenty and Hawke’s Bay.
+Tamarillo is a subtropical fruit grown mainly in warmer and sheltered areas of Northland, Auckland, Bay of Plenty and Hawke’s Bay.

 Total planted area is approximately 45 hectares.
-The number of commercial growers is around 20, a decrease from 150 after the discovery of the tomato potato psyllid (TPP) in 2006.
+The number of commercial growers has been around 20 for the last five years, a decrease from 150 after the discovery of the tomato potato psyllid (TPP) in 2006.
 This was reflected in a corresponding reduction in volume from 800 tonnes worth $3.5 million, to 250 tonnes valued at $1.3 million at that time.
-In 2021, growers sold 414 tonnes through the domestic wholesalers at a value of $3.1 million, and 8 tonnes exported to the USA from two growers at a value of $0.02 million.
+In 2023, growers sold 238 tonnes through the domestic wholesalers at a value of $2.2 million, and 2 tonnes exported to the USA from one grower at a value of $0.02 million.
+The export market cost structures cannot compete effectively with the domestic market pricing.

 Tamarillos are a prescribed product under the Horticulture Export Authority Act.
 The New Zealand Tamarillo Growers Association (NZTGA) and Tamarillo Export Council represent the industry.
 Due to the smaller number of growers, the chairperson’s role is combined with the secretary role and is undertaken on a volunteer basis.
 Robyn Wickenden occupies this position.
 Aaron Davies is the manager of the Tamarillo Export Council.